itthinx/groups/readme.txt

 #### Access control ####

+Access to posts and pages can be restricted by group.

+If access to a post is restricted to one or more groups, only users who belong to one of those groups may access the post.

+Fully supports custom post types, so that access to post types such as products or events can easily be restricted.

 - Built-in access control that allows to restrict access to posts, pages and custom content types to specific groups and users only
-- control access to content by groups: shortcodes allow to control who can access content on posts, show parts to members of certain groups or to those who are not members
+- Control access to content by groups: shortcodes allow to control who can access content on posts, show parts to members of certain groups or to those who are not members -
   Shortcodes: [groups_member], [groups_non_member]
-- control access to content by capabilities: show (or do not show) content to users who have certain capabilities
+- Control access to content by capabilities: show (or do not show) content to users who have certain capabilities -
   Shortcodes: [groups_can], [groups_can_not]

 #### Easy user interface ####

-- integrates nicely with the standard WordPress Users menu
+- Integrates nicely with the standard WordPress Users menu
-- provides an intuitive Groups menu
+- Provides an intuitive Groups menu
-- conceptually clean views showing the essentials
+- Conceptually clean views showing the essentials
-- quick filters
+- Quick filters
-- bulk-actions where needed, for example apply capabilities to groups, bulk-add users to groups, bulk-remove users from groups
+- Bulk-actions where needed, for example apply capabilities to groups, bulk-add users to groups, bulk-remove users from groups

 #### Sensible options ####

-- administrator overrides can be turned off
+- Administrator overrides can be turned off
-- optional tree view for groups can be shown only when needed
+- Optional tree view for groups can be shown only when needed
-- provides its own set of permissions
+- Provides its own set of permissions
-- cleans up after testing with a "delete all plugin data" option
+- Cleans up after testing with a "delete all plugin data" option

-#### Access Control ####

-Access to posts and pages can be restricted by capability.

-Any capability can be used to restrict access, including new capabilities.

-If access to a post is restricted, only users who belong to a group with that capability may access the post.

-Groups defines the groups_read_post capability by default, which can be used to restrict access to certain posts or pages to groups with that capability only.
-Any other capability (including new ones) can be used to limit access as well.

 #### Framework ####

-- Solid and sound data-model with a complete API that allows developers to create group-oriented web applications and plugins
+- Groups is designed based on a solid and sound data-model with a complete API that allows developers to create group-oriented web applications and plugins

 #### Multisite ####